Skip to main content

 Learning the laws regulating the use of firearms is a must for responsible ownership.
 Local regulations differ and laws vary from state to state.
 Citizens must check with the jurisdiction where the firearm is to be used.

 In California, the Sheriff and his staff are required to follow strict state and local guidelines when performing the necessary background checks for issuing Concealed Carry Weapon licenses.
 Due to the detailed nature involved with conducting these background checks, appointment times and processing times can take multiple weeks.
 During the application process, the applicant will be asked to schedule an interview appointment for a new Concealed Carry Weapon license.
-Please note that for a new Concealed Carry Weapon license a $115 application fee will be required to reserve an appointment for an interview.

-Pricing:
+Current Pricing:

 Initial Fee